 Diagnosing infertility in men

 Treatment of infertility is a significant challenge.
-To treat infertility in men, it is important to first diagnose its cause.
+For male infertility treatment, it is important to first diagnose its cause.
 Here are various methods of diagnosis that a health care professional can use to determine the exact condition:

 Treatment for male infertility

-• Treating infections: various antibiotics are available to treat infections but these medications does not always re-establish fertility.
+- Treating infections- various antibiotics are available to treat infections but these medications do not always re-establish fertility.

-• Frequency of intercourse Couples are advised to increase the frequency of sexual intercourse as it may improve their chances of conceiving.
+- The frequency of intercourse- Couples are advised to increase the frequency of sexual intercourse as it may improve their chances of conceiving.

 While infertility is a major setback for couples, advancements in medical science offer renewed hope.
-So schedule an appointment with a fertility specialist and tackle your infertility problem head-on.
+You can schedule an appointment with a fertility specialist to tackle your infertility problem head-on.